 Talking Tactics | Middlesbrough v Swansea City

-Ahead of this one, WhoScored.com preview the action, including what to expect from Boro, the key battle and a key stat.
+Swansea City make the trip to Middlesbrough this weekend as they seek to get back to winning ways.
+Ahead of this one, WhoScored.com preview the encounter at the Riverside, take a look at what to expect from Boro, the key battle and a key stat.

 What to expect from Middlesbrough

 "Middlesbrough have had a slow start, but they’re in a false position," Swansea boss Russell Martin said in his pre-match press conference on Thursday.
 Boro head into Saturday's welcome of the Swans second from bottom having picked up just three points from their opening five matches.

 They're one of two teams yet to pick up a victory.
 The other, Coventry, have only played two league games this season.
 Going forward, Boro have been effective, they have netted seven times in five matches with that the fifth-best return in the Championship as Chuba Akpom makes up for lost time as their leading scorer.